mlenarz1983/calendly_flakealytics/README.md

 # Missing Pieces

+* refactor css + js to proper file(s).
+Right now, there's a lot of code in the index view.
+I did this for speed of development and because of a new-ness to the conventions used by RoR.
+Moving the js to a dedicate file would make it easier to read the code and to support things like file caching.
 * the word **todo** is sprinkled liberally around the application.
 I would revisit each of these and consider whether they are important or not.
 * as mentioned above, the webhook endpoint is currently still in the form of pseudocode.
 The missing code is mostly boilerplate and I thought it would be more instructive to write-out design considerations.
 * auth-management.  the application currently does not have sessions/logins and as-such anyone can see analytics for any user.  we wouldn't want that in the real-world